purifyjs/core/GUIDE.md

 const count = ref(0);
 const message = count.derive((n) => `The count is ${n}`);

-message.follow(console.log); // "The count is 0" when count changes
+message.follow(console.log, true); // Logs "The count is 0" immediately, then again on every change
 ```

 The `.derive()` method creates a new signal that updates whenever the source signal changes.